verbb/formie/docs/developers/custom-field.md

 `defineSettingsSchema()` | Define the schema for the `Settings` tab for field settings.
 `defineAppearanceSchema()` | Define the schema for the `Appearancee` tab for field settings.
 `defineAdvancedSchema()` | Define the schema for the `Advanced` tab for field settings.
+`defineConditionsSchema()` | Define the schema for the `Conditions` tab for field settings.

-For those interested in further reading, we use [Vue Formulate](https://vueformulate.com/) to manage the settings for fields.
-The below is largely applicable to the [Generating forms](https://vueformulate.com/guide/forms/generating-forms/) documentation.
+For those interested in further reading, we use [FormKit](https://formkit.com/) to manage the settings for fields.
+The below is largely applicable to the [Form generation](https://formkit.com/essentials/generation) documentation.

 ### Creating your Schema
 Let's look at an example schema.
 Here we want to return a text `<input>` to store the placeholder for the field.